SmoothSend/smoothsend-sdk-docs/index.md

 # SmoothSend SDK Documentation

 A powerful multi-chain SDK for seamless gasless transaction integration in your dApps.
-Currently supporting Avalanche with a unified developer experience and dynamic configuration system.
+Currently supporting **Avalanche Fuji testnet** and **Aptos testnet** with a unified developer experience and dynamic configuration system.

 ## Quick Start